Leni Robredo

 During her vice presidency, she served as the chair of the Liberal Party and de facto leader of the opposition to President Rodrigo Duterte's administration, where she was appointed by Duterte and briefly served as the chair of the Housing and Urban Development Coordinating Council and the co-chairperson of the Inter-Agency Committee on Anti-Illegal Drugs.
 She has received backlash from government supporters for her being staunchly critical to Duterte's policies such as the war on drugs, counter-insurgency initiatives, COVID-19 pandemic response, and soft stance toward China.
 She has been a constant target of disinformation, with many articles making false claims about her personal life to discredit her.

-Robredo ran for president as an independent candidate in the 2022 Philippine presidential election with Liberal Party leader Senator Francis Pangilinan as her running mate.
-Her campaign, which centered on thwarting another Marcos regime, was noted for the strength of its volunteers and the attendance in its rallies, her popularity among the younger generation.
-Robredo lost the election, placing second with 15,035,773 votes; her campaign has been observed to have been affected by disinformation against her, as well as her lack of political machinery.
+In 2021, Robredo filed her candidacy in the 2022 presidential elections with Liberal Party leader and Senator Francis Pangilinan as her running mate.
+Their ticket was ultimately defeated by Marcos and Davao City Mayor Sara Duterte.
+Following the loss, she founded Angat Buhay, a nonprofit organization, before successfully running for mayor of Naga, Camarines Sur, in 2025.